The Damage Forrest Galante Has Done to Conservation Biology

 Special #1: Pondicherry shark (Carcharhinus hemiodon)

-In reality the Pondicherry shark was recorded several times during the mid-to-late 1980’s, and was photographed in 2016 (Rodrigo, 2016).
+Online news stories that would have been available via Google to Galante report that the Pondicherry shark was recorded several times during the mid-to-late 1980’s, and was photographed in 2016 (Rodrigo, 2016).
 While a specimen was caught in 2018, with the article on the catch stating that it was also recorded in 2007 as well (Sankar, 2018).
 So either Galante has simply not done his research, or he has chosen to ignore local (and) scientific knowledge.
 This poor target choice is all the more acute since there is a systematic failure to target smaller species, particularly invertebrates.
-Galante would rather, it seems, search for a large animal that is not even missing, than shine a light on one of the many missing invertebrates that get short shrift as it is.
-And if you think that there are no invertebrates that could make an exciting episode of the show, I challenge you to go through the REPAD database on this website and not be fascinated by at least one taxon such as ‘the Duke’ (Megadytes ducalis) (Hendrich et al., 2019).
+Galante would rather, it seems, search for a large animal that is not even missing, than shine a light on one of the many missing invertebrates.

 "The contemporary range of this species is poorly defined and museum specimens were collected pre-1960.
 There are reports from 1979, the 1990s, and 2000, but none of these could be verified.
 Its identification is problematic, and it is easily confused with a number of other Carcharhinus species (for example, recent putative records from Sri Lanka)."